Frederic Vester: Biography

 Vester was born in Saarbrücken, and studied chemistry at the universities of Mainz, Paris and Hamburg.
-From 1955 to 1957 he was postdoctoral fellow at Yale University and Cambridge.
+From 1955 to 1957, he was postdoctoral fellow at Yale University, and Cambridge.
 From 1957 to 1966 he worked at Saarland University, Saarbrücken, and from 1969 he worked in Munich, first at the Max Planck Institute.
 In 1970 he founded the private Munich-based Frederic Vester Studiengruppe für Biologie und Umwelt GmbH ("Frederic Vester Study Group for Biology and Environment, Ltd.), renamed Frederic Vester GmbH ("Frederic Vester, Ltd.") after his death.

 From 1982 to 1989 he was a professor at the Bundeswehr University Munich, and from 1989 to 1991 he was Professor for Applied Economics at the Hochschule St. Gallen, Switzerland.
 Vester's ideas influenced the formation of the environmental movement and the Green Party in Germany.
 He was a member of the Club of Rome.
 He was married to Anne Vester.
 The couple had three children and six grandchildren.
 He died in Munich.

 Work

-Networked Thinking
+Networked thinking

 Vester was known as pioneer of networked thinking, a combination of cybernetic and systemic ideas and complexity.
 Central ideas of network thinking include viewing a system as a network of interrelated effects, leading to emergent behavior of the system as a whole.
 These networks can be described by using protocols, mathematical networks, computer software, so that even someone with the most basic understanding of networks will see relations, including positive and negative feedback loops.
 Simulations of systemic networks can help to decide the long-term effects of singular measures.

-The Sensitivity Model
+Sensitivity Model

 Vester's Sensitivity Model combines these ideas, and has been used since the 1980s in studies by Ford, UNESCO and other organizations.